iexel/fontus/README.md

 ####JqGrid 4.5.4

 jqGrid is an open source AJAX data grid which is based on jQuery and jQuery UI.
 It renders a grid using JavaScript (the HTML just defines two `<div>` tags as a point of attachment for the grid).
-The grid uses a RESTful web service  for CRUD operations (i.e. to obtain and update its data).
+The grid uses a RESTful web service  for CRUD operations.
 As jqGrid is based on jQuery UI, its look can be customised with jQuery UI themes.

 The configuration and customisation of jqGrid is one of the most interesting parts of this demo application as it's an example of Spring MVC/jqGrid integration.
 The customised grid has the following features:
 - It uses RESTful web services (RESTful URLs, `GET`/`POST`/`PUT`/`DELETE` HTTP methods, JSON responses).